UnmappedStack/SpecOS/README.md

 An x86-64 OS kernel from scratch.

+> **☠️ WOW, IT'S DEAD!
+>
+> SpecOS is very broken.
+I've archived this project and will be working on a new, better kernel.
+Until it's open-sourced, cya!

 > **NOTE**
 >
 > This project is still in very early stages, and should NOT be used on real hardware.
 The code is quite messy and is currently a series of messy C files.
 Seriously, don't learn anything from this project.